micBar0ne/SmaRI/README.md

 # SmaRI – Smart Remote Intercom

-**SmaRI** (Smart Remote Intercom) is a compact and smart device that upgrades any traditional intercom, allowing you to open gates or doors remotely through the internet using an Android app.
+**SmaRI** (Smart Remote Intercom) is a compact and smart Wi-Fi-enabled device that upgrades any traditional intercom system, allowing you to open gates or doors remotely through the internet using an Android app.

 ---

 ## 🚀 Project Overview

-SmaRI connects to your existing intercom system and gives it Wi-Fi connectivity using an Arduino-based controller.
+SmaRI connects to your existing intercom’s control lines and gives it Wi-Fi connectivity using an **ESP32-based Arduino board**.
-It operates silently thanks to solid-state relays and can trigger intercom or gate commands remotely through simple HTTP requests.
+It uses two **5V mechanical relays** to simulate button presses for gate or door opening, and an **OLED display (SSD1306 128×64)** to show network status, Wi-Fi signal strength, and operation feedback.

-The project’s goal is to make any analog intercom “smart” — controllable from anywhere — with minimal modification to the original system.
+The goal is to make any analog intercom “smart” — controllable from anywhere — with minimal modification to the original installation.

 ---

 ## ⚙️ How It Works

-- The **Arduino** (ESP32 / ESP8266 / Arduino Mini) is connected to your intercom’s control lines.
+- The **ESP32 module**, mounted on an Arduino-compatible board, manages Wi-Fi and control logic.
-- It connects to your **Wi-Fi network** and waits for commands from an **Android app** or a **web request**.
+- It connects to your **home network** and listens for **HTTP GET** requests from an **Android app** or a web interface.
-- When a command is received, it **activates a relay** for a short time (≈0.5–1 second) to simulate pressing the gate/door button.
+- When a command is received, it **activates one of the two relays** for about 0.5–1 second to mimic pressing a button.
-- The system can **report its status** or confirm that the action has been executed.
+- The **OLED display** shows:
+  - Wi-Fi connection status
+  - Signal strength
+  - Action feedback (e.g., “Gate Opening”, “Pedestrian Gate Triggered”)

 ---